Obarun/66/doc/frontend.md

     valid values :

     * log : automatically create a logger for the service.
+This is **default**.
+The logger will be created even if this options is not specified.
+If you want to avoid the creation of the logger, prefix the options with an exclamation mark:

+        ````
+            @options = ( !log )
+        ````

         The behavior of the logger can be configured in the corresponding section—see [[logger]](frontend.html#Section: [logger]).

-    * env : enable the use of the [[environment]](frontend.html#Section: [environment]) section for the service. pipeline : automatically create a pipeline between the service and the logger.
+    * env : enable the use of the [[environment]](frontend.html#Section: [environment]) section for the service.

+    * pipeline : automatically create a pipeline between the service and the logger.
 For more information read the [s6-rc](https://skarnet.org/software/s6-rc) documentation.

     **Note**: The funnel feature of pipelining is not implemented yet.